JuhyungSon/SimLab/README.md

 # SimLab Open Sources code
-Welcome to Simlab, we are providing chemical engineering course to teach the practical learing expereince in the virtual environment.
+Welcome to Simlab, where we offer chemical engineering courses to provide practical learning experiences in a virtual environment.

 # Install Simlab platform
-To run, download Chemical metaverse Hkust.exe to your computer and insert your Oculus device.
+To run, download Chemical metaverse Hkust.exe to your computer and connect your Oculus device.

 # Install

 Simlab example version

-1.Download and install the unity (Unity Version: 2021.2.7f1).
+1.Download the unity (Unity Version: 2021.2.7f1).

-2.Download Chemical metaverse Hkust.apk to your computer and insert your Oculus device.
+2.Download Chemical metaverse Hkust.exe to your computer and insert your Oculus device.

 -------------------------------------------------------------------------------------------